ASEAN Basketball League: Individual awards

-ABL presents five individual awards to players: the Local MVP, World Import MVP, ASEAN Heritage MVP, and the Defensive Player of the Year.
-The Coach of the Year award is given to the league's best head coach of the season.
+ABL presented five individual awards to players: the Local MVP, World Import MVP, ASEAN Heritage MVP, and the Defensive Player of the Year.
+The Coach of the Year award was given to the league's best head coach of the season.

 Prior to the 2015–16 ABL season, there was only one MVP award for imports and was called the Best Import award.
 It was divided into two for World Imports (for players hailing from outside Southeast Asia and to the ASEAN Heritage Imports (for players from other Southeast Asian countries or players with at least one Southeast Asian parent).
 Also, the Defensive Player of the Year and Coach of the Year awards were only awarded since the 2012 season.